mlynek003/DifferentAnimal/README.md

 # DifferentAnimal
-Im trying to be a different animal but the same beast.
+Im trying to be a different animal and the same beast.